neilbipat/neilbipat/README.md

 ### RoadBlocks that will be tackled in the future

-- While it is responsive and works on Google Chrome, it does not work properly on your phone if you are using Safari and did not test other browsers
+- While it is responsive and works on Google Chrome, it does not work properly on your phone if you are using Safari and did not test other mobile web browsers